glitchdotcom/Pupdates-CMS/README.md

 Sure!
 This simple demo shows a custom "circular progress indicator".
 Click the `Show` button to see it.
 You might want to make it bigger.
 Let's change it!

-1) Remix this project
+1) If you didn't already, remix this project
-2) Click `Show` to open the app on a tab
+2) Click `Show` to open the app on a new tab
-3) Open the file `frontend/index.js`
+3) Go to the file `frontend/index.js`
-4) On line 8, change the size parameter to 400.
+4) At line 8, change the size parameter to 400.

 Here you go!
 You should now see a bigger indicator in the app tab.